unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 ### Model

-The **Model** in MVUX is similar in many ways to the ViewModel in MVVM in that it defines the properties that will be available for data binding and methods that include any business logic.
+The **Model** in MVUX is similar in many ways to the viewmodel in MVVM in that it defines the properties that will be available for data binding and methods that include any business logic.
 In MVUX this is referred to as the Model, highlighting that it is immutable by design.

 For our weather app, `WeatherModel` is the **Model**, and defines a property named `CurrentWeather`.